 The SJ-R article continued: “The local Lithuanian-American Club is urging all people of Lithuanian descent and their friends to call or write to President George Bush to strongly reaffirm the United States’ 1922 formal recognition of Lithuania as a free and independent nation.
 They’re encouraging people to write or phone their senators and congressmen to voice support for U.S. Rep. Dick Durbin’s House Concurrent Resolution 289.”

 Club members Julia Wisnosky, Tom Mack and Regina (Abramakis) Buedel were photographed for the article.
-Club Directors named in the article were: Joe Turasky, vice-president, Mary Chepulis, secretary, Monty Yanor, treasurer, and the following board members: Frances Candioto, Fritzi Cartwright, Frank Tureskis, Vera Stasukinas, Rita Kupris, and Danute Kuprenas Durbin.
+Club Directors named in the article were: Joe Turasky, vice-president, Mary Chepulis, secretary, Monty Yanor, treasurer, and the following board members: Frances Candioto, Fritzi Cartwright, Frank Tureskis, Vera Stasukinas, and Rita Kupris.